 between education and catastrophe.

-In the 1970s, disaster films brought a younger audience back to the cinema, and the trend continues today: the lavish, action-packed blockbusters reach a younger audience in particular – certainly not least because the scenarios shown (could) affect them directly.
-The museum’s educational framework program in particular takes advantage of this attention to provide knowledge and offers for action to deal with the climate-related catastrophe.
+In the 1970s, disaster movies brought younger audiences back to the cinema, and the trend continues today: The lavish, action-packed blockbusters reach younger audiences in particular – certainly not least because the scenarios depicted (could) affect them directly.
+The museum’s educational program in particular uses this attention to impart knowledge and suggestions for dealing with the climate catastrophe.

-In film series, discussions, workshops and guided tours, as well as in unusual activity formats, the accompanying program to CATASTROPHE is dedicated to both the enjoyment of the sensational images and to critically examining them.
-In cooperation with our partners from the Senckenberg Natural History Museum, we offer numerous events and activities for all ages between experiencing and imparting knowledge.
+In film series, discussions, workshops and guided tours, as well as in unusual activity formats, the accompanying program to CATASTROPHE is dedicated both to enjoying the sensational images and to critically examining them.
+In cooperation with our partners at the Senckenberg Natural History Museum, we offer numerous events and activities for all ages between experiencing and imparting knowledge.

 Tuesday – Sunday: 10am – 6pm